 Ask your doctor that question and you'll probably hear something along the lines of "the exact cause is still unknown."
 The doctor will then usually prescribe you an expensive topical steroid - which at best might temporarily mask your symptoms.
 At worst it can cause horrible side effects.
-More and more it seems that modern medicine is really only good for emergency situations or life threatening conditions...and even then you're taking your chances.
+More and more it seems that modern medicine is great for emergency situations or life threatening conditions, but just a prescription pill pusher for everything else.

-Recent research points to a common type of yeast (Malassezia globosa) [1] as the culprit.
+Research points to a common type of yeast (Malassezia globosa) [1] as the culprit.
 Everyone harbors this particular yeast on their scalp and skin, yet not everyone has Seborrheic Dermatitis now do they?
-No doubt this yeast is connected to Seborrheic Dermatitis, but is it really the cause?
-I don't think so.
+No doubt this yeast is connected to Seborrheic Dermatitis, but is it really the sole cause?
+I don't believe so.
+That would be much too simple, and easy to cure if it were the case.
 My theory is that the Malassezia yeast is simply one of many "triggers" that cause some people's bodies to overreact - in the form of inflammation.
 For you, this inflammation presents itself as Seborrheic Dermatitis.

 Scientists are now discovering that almost all chronic diseases (e.g. arthritis, diabetes, heart disease, etc.) are directly tied to inflammation [2].
 And Seborrheic Dermatitis is no exception.
 Inflammation is a normal bodily response to injury, allergens, infection, etc. It's part of the healing process.
 But sometimes this healing mechanism doesn't know when to turn itself off.
 The result is chronic inflammation.
 So in other words...your body is trying to heal itself, but creates a new problem (Seborrheic Dermatitis) in the process.